 Your orthopedic surgeon will replace the torn ligament with new tissue(Tendon) from your knee.
 The purpose is to prepare your knee shelter and stability again and give it the full extent of movement and motion.

 - ACL reconstruction normally needs 5-6 months to get a full improvement.

-- Don’t too much walking, seating and standing.
+- Don’t do too much walking, seating and standing.

-- Use walker or crutches for a walk for two weeks after surgery.
+- Use a walker or crutches for a walk for two weeks after surgery.

-- Don’t drive any vehicle until your surgeon recommended.
+- Don’t drive any vehicle until your surgeon recommended it.